HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 ## Create the simplest Machine Learning backend

-It explains the basics of Machine Learning (ML) backend usage within Label Studio.
-For the sake of simplicity, a _dummy model_ is served and actually does nothing but produces the random predictions.
+This tutorial explains the basics of using a Machine Learning (ML) backend  with Label Studio.
+For the sake of simpflicity, this tutorial relies on a _dummy model_ that just produces random predictions.
-It is compatible with any classication task, i.e. where `<Choices>` tag is used.
+This model is compatible with any classification task, such as those projects where the `<Choices>` tag is used.

 For example, let's consider this labeling config:
 ```